jeanhaley32/server/README.md

 Right now, This script binds a listener to localhost on an arbitrary port, and then logs to terminal some status messages, and echo back any messages sent to it.
 I may tack on more functionality as I continue learning.

-## If you want to run this, it will start a listener on localhost and log what socket bound to, to the terminal so you can connect to it.
+## Directions
-### You can communicate with it by
+### If you want to run this, it will start a listener on localhost and log what socket bound to, to the terminal so you can connect to it.
+You can communicate with it by
  - use "go mod tidy" to download third party dependencies.
  - using netcat: ```netcat localhost 3000``` (if port is 3000) will create a live session.
  - It should spin off different handlers for individual connections, so you can connect to it more than once.